doph/DeepFaceLab/lambda_README.md

 * __Please Please use `clipgrad=True` when you use AMP__.
 Otherwise gradient will explode at some point.
 * To avoid OOM error during training highres + high dim model, remove MatMul from `TF_AUTO_MIXED_PRECISION_GRAPH_REWRITE_WHITELIST` and add it to `TF_AUTO_MIXED_PRECISION_GRAPH_REWRITE_BLACKLIST` (see the above example)
+* [XLA](https://www.tensorflow.org/xla) is a compiler that can further increase mixed precision performance, as well as float32 performance to a lesser extent.
+Simply set the `TF_XLA_FLAGS` as shown in the above example.
 * Two optimizers are offered: `rmsprop` and `adam`.
 We set default optimizer to `rmsprop` to keep it consistent with DFL.
 However, we recommend `Adam` optimizer for both AMP and FP32 training because it converges faster. __So the rule of thumb is always use `--api tf1` together with `--opt adam`.__
 * You can customize the initial learning rate `lr` and learning rate decay step `decay-step`.
 Precisely, the learning rate starts with the value of `lr`, then multiplied by `0.96` for every `decay-step`. __We recommend `lr=0.0001` if you train from scratch, and `lr=0.00001` to continue training at a late stage, or to train a model with GAN.__ `--decay-step 1000` seems to be a reasonable choice for the scale of the tasks.
 * __Reduce learning rate if you see loss increases / stuck at a high value (2.0)__.
 This is particularly useful for late stage of the training, and for contuning the training of a FP32 model in AMP.